tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Agony

+1/Day

+When you roll a natural 1 with an unarmed attack, you can lose hit points equal to five times your level to turn it into a natural 20.

+**Quirk:** No pain, no gain.

+---

+#### Claws of the Demon

+These leather hand-wraps are made from hide taken from a demon’s arms.
+You can spend a point of ki to gain a +4 bonus to a physical skill check.

+**Quirk:** You hiss when practicing your attack forms.

+---

 #### Spiked Hand-wraps

 Your crit range against demons and devils expands by 1, and when you score a critical hit against them, you deal triple damage instead of double damage.